ProjectsWithRed/nanoleaf/README.md

 # Code for the 4-digit display

+Keep in mind, that you don't need to do any of the steps below if you are just creating a NanoLeaf shape.
+For the code for any NanoLeaf shape, see [Code for any custom NanoLeaf shape](#Code-for-any-custom-NanoLeaf-shape).

-Please note, in the video (time: `13:37`) I go through and show the exact steps on how to upload and use the code.
+Please note, in the video (time: `13:37`) I go through and show the exact steps on how to upload and use the code for the 4-digit display.
 Below is just a short text version.

 1. Install [VSCode](https://code.visualstudio.com/).
 2. In VSCode, install the `PlatformIO IDE` extension.